|Secure Message (Version 2)||Back to Home Page|

 When a computer goes to sleep, the connection to the server is no longer maintained.
 But the socket itself will not have been closed, and the server will think the user is still connected.
 Each Tray program contains a Heart Beat routine that periodically sends a one byte record.
 As long as the server receives that record, it will maintain the connection.
 If it doesn't, it will close the connection.
 When the Client comes back online, it will detect that the connection is no longer valid, and reconnect.
 The intention is to have the Client always connected to the server when he/she is active.

-When a message is received from the server, a balloon message instruction will appear, and if you have a notify sound enabled, an audible will be heard.
+When a message is received from the server, a message window will appear, and if you have a notify sound enabled, an audible will be heard.

-Clicking on the Tray Icon removes the flashing message and activates the Msg program.
+Clicking on the Tray Icon activates the Msg program.

 So how do we send a message.
 Clicking on the "Send Message" button brings up the "Send Mail" window.